Filing a Colorado Notary Complaint

 The SOS does not provide legal advice.
 To preserve your legal rights, you may wish to consult with a private attorney.

-The Secretary of State only has jurisdiction to investigate possible violations of the Colorado Notaries Public Act.
+The Secretary of State only has jurisdiction to investigate possible violations of the Colorado Revised Uniform Law on Notarial Acts (RULONA).
 You can find the Colorado notary laws on the SOS website.
-If a violation occurred, it may result in a letter of admonition or in disciplinary action against the notary, including temporary suspension, up to a notary revocation hearing.
+If a violation occurred, it may result in a letter of admonition or in disciplinary action against the notary, including training, temporary suspension, up to a notary revocation hearing.

 When you file a notary complaint, the SOS does not represent you.
 Any action they take is on behalf of the state and citizens in general.
 Investigations are not designed to provide individual remedies.